 True to form, the present work showcases Degas’s unusual perspective.
 The artist focuses on the lone dancer, transporting the viewer to the theatrical realm where one feels a part of the kaleidoscopic landscape.
-Deviating from the traditional Western perspective popularized during the Renaissance, Degas’s dramatic cropping produces a heightened sense of drama and immediacy in his compositions.
-Such unorthodox perspective draws on the influence of Japanese woodblock prints, which became fashionable in Paris during this period and notably influenced the work of Degas’s contemporaries, such as Henri Toulouse-Lautrec and Vincent Van Gogh.
+Deviating from the traditional Western perspective popularised by Renaissance artists, Degas’s dramatic cropping produces a heightened sense of drama and immediacy in his compositions.
+Such an unorthodox perspective draws on the influence of Japanese woodblock prints, which became fashionable in Paris during this period and notably influenced the work of Degas’s contemporaries, such as Henri Toulouse-Lautrec and Vincent Van Gogh.

 Fleurs dans un pot (Roses et brouillard)